FengqianLin/Oblivionis-Music-Search-and-Downloader/README.md

 5. **Customize Settings**:
    - Click the "设置" button to configure default music source, search type, bitrate, and save paths.
    - Save settings to apply them immediately and persist across sessions.
-6. **Cookie Management**:
-   - This app automatically creates a cookie file `session_cookies.pkl`.
-You can safely delete this file at any time.

 ## API Information